 Peer-to-peer networks are the most popular mechanism for the criminal acquisition and distribution of child pornography (CP).
-In this paper, we examine observations of peers sharing known CP on the Gnutella and eMule networks, which were collected by law enforcement using forensic tools that we developed.
+In this paper, we examine observations of peers sharing known CP on the eMule and Gnutella networks, which were collected by law enforcement using forensic tools that we developed.
 We characterize a year's worth of network activity and evaluate different strategies for prioritizing investigators' limited resources.
+The highest impact research in criminal forensics works within, and is evaluated under, the constraints and goals of investigations.
+We follow that principle, rather than presenting a set of isolated, exploratory characterizations of users.

 First, we focus on strategies for reducing the number of CP files available on the network by removing a minimal number of peers.
 We present a metric for peer removal that is more effective than simply selecting peers with the largest libraries or the most days online.
-We show that any successful strategy must target offenders from all countries.
-Second, we characterize the aggressiveness of six peer subgroups, including: peers using Tor, peers that bridge multiple p2p networks, and the top 10% of peers contributing to file availability.
-We find that these subgroups are more aggressive in their trafficking, having more known CP and more uptime, than the average peer.
+Second, we characterize six aggressive peer subgroups, including: peers using Tor, peers that bridge multiple p2p networks, and the top 10% of peers contributing to file availability.
+We find that these subgroups are more active in their trafficking, having more known CP and more uptime, than the average peer.
 Finally, while in theory Tor presents a challenge to investigators, we observe that in practice offenders use Tor inconsistently.
 Over 90% of regular Tor users send traffic from a non-Tor IP at least once after first using Tor.